Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Problem Formulation

 where $i\in\{1,\dots,\N\}$, $\lambda_i>0$.

 \begin{proof} Consider the candidate Lyapunov function $V_i^{(k)}$ for each agent $i$ under the $k$-th assignment as:

-which encodes the distance of agent $i$ \ac{wrt} its goal $\bm r_{g_i}^{(k)}$ under the goal assignment $k$.
-Given that the goal locations are stationary, i.e., $\dot{\bm r}_{G_i}=\bm 0$, the control law $\bm u_i^{(k)}$ taken out of \eqref{controller} renders the time derivative $\dot V_i^{(k)}$ of the corresponding Lyapunov function along the trajectories of agent $i$ equal to:
+which encodes the distance of agent $i$ from its goal $\bm r_{g_i}^{(k)}$ under the goal assignment $k$.
+The function $V_i^{(k)}$ is continuously differentiable, positive definite, and radially unbounded.
+Furthermore, the closed-loop system vector field \eqref{system} under the control law \eqref{controller} is globally Lipschitz continuous.
+Given that $\dot{\bm r}_{G_i}=\bm 0$, one has that the time derivative of $V_i^{(k)}$ along the system trajectories under the control law \eqref{controller} reads: